partigabor/partigabor.github.io/content/posts/hugo-website.md

 +++
-title = "How to build and host a website with Hugo" author = "Gabor Parti" date = "2023-06-01" weight = 11
+title = "How to Build and Host a Website with Hugo" author = "Gabor Parti" date = "2023-06-01" weight = 11